viamrobotics/docs/docs/program/run.md

 {{< /tabs >}}

 This is useful because as long as that computer is able to establish a network connection with the robot's computer, your control logic will be executed on the robot.

-### Authentication

-You must reference a robot's location secret to authenticate yourself to the robot.
-However, the app hides the robot location secret from the sample by default for your security.

-To copy the robot location secret, select **Include Secret** on the **Code sample** tab of your robot's page on the [Viam app](https://app.viam.com).
-Paste it into your SDK code as directed by the code sample.

-You must also include the robot's remote address, like `12345.somerobot-main.viam.cloud`, as an external or public address to connect to your robot.
-The code sample should include this address at default.
-You can find it at the top of the robot's **Control** tab.

-{{% snippet "secret-share.md" %}}

 ## Run Code On-Robot